Alert Acceptance Test Tracking

 Why alerts need acceptance tests

 Most alerts are never proven to fire.
-They sit in Prometheus or Datadog config for years until the day they should page and silently don't.
+They sit in Prometheus or Datadog config for years until the day they were supposed to page and silently don’t.
+The discipline below treats every alert rule the same way you treat a unit test: untested code does not ship, and untested alerts should not page.

 How to run the test